raycast/extensions/extensions/new-file-here/README.md

   1. Keep your Finder window at the frontmost
   2. Select a file.
 (Folders will not be detected for now)
-  3. Optional: You can also fill in the file directory manually.
+  3. Optional: You can also choose and fill in the file directory manually.